Skip to main content

 49 CFR §393.102: SECUREMENT SYSTEMS

-This part of the federal regulations requires various securement systems to meet particular standards of strength.
+This part of the federal regulations requires various security systems to meet particular standards of strength.
 For example, tiedown assemblies must have the total static breaking strength of the tiedown assemblies used to secure any article against movement in any direction and must be at least ½ times the weight of the article.
 For load binders and hardware, the strength and hardware must be equal to or greater than the minimum specified for the tiedown assembly.
 A hook, bolt, weld, or other tiedown assembly of the vehicle and the mounting place and the means of mounting the connector must be at least as strong as the tiedown assembly when that connector is loaded in any direction where the tiedown assembly may load it.
 The anchorages of winches or other fasteners mounted to a vehicle must have a combined tensile strength equal to or greater than the strength of the tiedown assembly.
 It is imperative that all of these devices are designed, constructed and maintained so that the driver is able to tighten them in transit.

 49 CFR §393.104: BLOCKING AND BRACING

 All cargo must be protected from both lateral and longitudinal movement.
-It must either be securely blocked or braced against the sides, sideboards, or stakes of the vehicle if it is not already secured by devices that meet the requirements in 49 CFR §393.100 to protect it from lateral movement; for protection against longitudinal movement, cargo must be secured so that when the vehicle decelerates at the rate of 20 feet per second the cargo will remain on the vehicle and will not penetrate the vehicle’s front-end structure.
+It must either be securely blocked or braced against the sides, sideboards, or stakes of the vehicle if it is not already secured by devices that meet the requirements in 49 CFR §393.100 to protect it from lateral movement; for protection against longitudinal movement, cargo must be secured so that when the vehicle decelerates at the rate of 20 feet per second, the cargo will remain on the vehicle and will not penetrate the vehicle’s front-end structure.

 49 CFR §393.106: FRONT-END STRUCTURE

-With the exception of a few vehicles manufactured before the January of 1974, all commercial motor vehicles carrying cargo must have a headboard to prevent load shifting, penetration, or the crushing of the driver’s compartment.
+With the exception of a few vehicles manufactured before January of 1974, all commercial motor vehicles carrying cargo must have a headboard to prevent load shifting, penetration, or the crushing of the driver’s compartment.

 49 CFR §393.201: FRAMES